 As well as Bounce Back Loans, CBILS has provided a lifeline to tens of thousands of businesses in the UK, easing access to funding.
 Many businesses have taken advantage of the scheme to get badly needed cash into their business accounts whilst enjoying interest-free money (for the initial 12 months).
 In addition, others have been able to temporarily reduce their reliance on other working capital facilities such as invoice finance or overdraft facilities.

 But with the end of CBILS fast approaching, where will you be able to turn for your funding once final applications have been accepted?

 Initial Impact of CBILS on the Invoice Finance market

-So where will you turn when if you want to compare invoice financing?
+So where will you turn when if you want to compare invoice finance?
 The good news is that there are still likely to be options available, but this will, in many cases, rely upon turning to assets of the business.
-Commercial property, stock, plant, machinery and vehicles will all be good places to start, however these solutions may not be for everybody and could still be tricky to secure, particularly if your profits have been badly hit by the pandemic.
+Commercial property, stock, plant, machinery, and vehicles will all be good places to start, however, these solutions may not be for everybody and could still be tricky to secure, particularly if your profits have been badly hit by the pandemic.

 Invoice Finance to the rescue?

 If your business provides goods/services to other businesses and does so on credit, invoice finance is an option that should not be ignored and could well prove vital to you in the coming years.